SmallKrijger/AMON/README.md

 python .\running_test.py
 ```

-<p> The results of this function will be written in the freshly created `tests_results` directory and the file `output_tests.txt`.
+The results of this function will be written in the freshly created `tests_results` directory and the file `output_tests.txt`.
 All tests should result in a
 lign in the `output_tests.txt` file.
-If the validation fails, please send an email to josephine.gobert@hotmail.com with the full output. </p>
+If the validation fails, please send an email to josephine.gobert@hotmail.com with the full output.

 ## Execution